-Memorize and Meditate on the Bible
+Memorize the Bible

 And if you remember M stands for two words, anybody remember what they are?
 Meditate and memorize.
 It’s kind of really funny if you didn’t remember that.
 So anyway, meditate and memorize.
 So the whole picture here is coming to the Bible.
 We’re not just going to reading like, “Okay, check that box.”
 Now we’re meditating.
 We’re going to talk about this more in just a minute.
 But we read the Bible slowly.
 We ponder what it’s saying.
 We’re soaking in what it means.
 We read this different than any other book.

 It’s not just like scrolling through the news on your phone.
 Okay.
 Or scrolling through this or that on Facebook.
 It’s not just kind of seeing what’s there.
 It’s stopping and listening and pondering.
 What is this passage saying?
 Who’s writing it?
 Who are the first people who receive this?
 What would they have thought about this?
 What’s the whole point of this passage?

 And what does it mean?
 What does this passage teach about who God is, about who we are, about who Jesus is, about what it means to follow him?
 And then as we’re meditating, pondering over, soaking in, we look for verses or even passages or chapters sometimes that we want to memorize.
 So memorization is one of the most practical ways of meditation.
 Because when you memorize something, you say it over and over and over again, you cement it in your head.